top of page

 Purpose of Qualification

-This qualification is designed to provide trainee Dental Nurses with essential dental nursing skills, foundational knowledge, and professional qualities needed to meet the highest standards of practice and care in the dental industry.
+This qualification which attracts UCAS points, is designed to provide trainee Dental Nurses with essential dental nursing skills, foundational knowledge, and professional qualities needed to meet the highest standards of practice and care in the dental industry.
+Upon achievement of the qualification, they can apply to register with the General Dental Council (GDC) as a Dental Nurse.

 Entry Requirements